WTTJ/wk-api-docs/source/includes/_documents.md

 This endpoint requires <code>documents_*</code>, and <code>candidates_*</code> or <code>my_candidates_*</code> scopes.
 </aside>

-This endpoint lets you retrieve all attached files for a given candidate reference.
+This endpoint lets you retrieve all attached documents for a given `candidate_reference`.

 ### HTTP Request